 FEV1 indicates how much air a person breathes out within the first second of expiration.
 Meanwhile, FVC indicates the total capacity of the lungs.
 Both FEV1 and FVC scores can help in the diagnosis of lung problems like bronchitis.

-The results showed current and ex-cannabis smokers had increased FVC scores, while ex-smokers also had increased FEV1 scores.
+The results showed that low-level cannabis users had increased FVC and FEV1 scores.

 These results remained true up to seven ‘joint years,’ with 365 joints being equal to one joint year.
 At this point, FEV1 scores began to level out, and by ten joint years, they began to decrease.
 The most significant decreases were in heavy smokers (more than 20 episodes per month).

 There are several possible explanations for these findings.
 Firstly, THC acts as a bronchodilator, relaxing the airways.
 It is also anti-inflammatory.

 Secondly, marijuana smokers tend to inhale more deeply than tobacco smokers and hold the smoke in for longer.
 By doing this, they could be unintentionally stretching their lungs and increasing their vital capacity.

 The authors conclude by suggesting that occasional marijuana use “would not have significant adverse consequences on pulmonary function.”